MC1019312 – (Updated) Microsoft Teams: Meeting participants can request collaborative annotation sessions

 Increased Meeting Complexity

-The ability for participants to request annotations may complicate meeting dynamics, especially if presenters are unprepared to manage these requests effectively.
+The ability to request annotations may complicate meetings, especially if participants are not familiar with the feature, leading to interruptions and reduced productivity.

 Configutation Options**